igjese/avalon/README.md

 #### Repair Drones

-- Repair drones randomly select a maintenance request to fulfill, if the required part is available.
+- Repair drones randomly select a maintenance request to fulfill, but only if the required part is available.
+They chose from prioritized requests first
+- Travel time: same as for Logistic Bots
+- They are components, so can break down themselves, but not the last one (so we don't get into a deadlock)
+- Require power, slow down when power is low.

 ### Future Considerations